Pierre Schunck (*24-03-1906, Heerlen †02-02-1993, Kerkrade) was the eldest son of the Dutch businessman Peter J. Schunck and Christine Cloot.

 Corresponding to the tradition ruling in that time, the family early made clear to him: „Your future lies here in the business, except if you want to become a priest.“

 For different reasons Pierre felt more attracted to become a priest.
 He completed his studies in Megen near Nijmegen and Hoogcrutz (at the southern edge of southern Limburg).
 But he left the monastery again before the ordination to priest.

 After the time in the monastery in the thirties, he managed by order of his father’s company a laundry in Valkenburg.
-For lunch he often went to hotel Cremers, which was owned by the parents of a friend, Joop Cremers.
+FThe contact with the Franciscans persisted.
+Also with a school friend from Megen, who had also returned from the monastery and now lived with his parents again in Hotel Cremers, in Valkenburg too..
 There he met his latter wife, Gerda Cremers,

 World War II has exerted a big influence on their further life.
 Due to their moral and national convictions, Pierre and Gerda saw only one possibility: to stand up against the German occupation.
 So, he became "rayonleider", area leader, of the L.O., "Landelijke Organisatie voor hulp aan Onderduikers", national organization for help to persons in hiding, in Valkenburg under the pseudonym Paul Simons (they got a pseudonym with the same initials like the real name, because at that time, more than today, it was usual to have initials in clothing and tissues).
 A Jewish person in hiding with the „treacherous“ (see Note below) name of Lex Israels, who was until then completely unknown to them, was provided with documents and got a job in the „Mill“ in Heerlen, where he was the managing director.
 From this, a lifelong friendship has originated.